qmacro/qmacro.github.io/_posts/2021-06-12-remote-access-to-docker-on-my-synology-nas.markdown

 "_Exit status 127, please make sure the URL is valid, and Docker 18.09 or later is installed on the remote host: stderr=sh: docker: command not found_"

-In desparation I even tried explicit values (`ssh -l administrator -p 2222 ds1621plus docker -v`) but got the same message.
+In desperation I even tried explicit values (`ssh -l administrator -p 2222 ds1621plus docker -v`) but got the same message.

 It turns out that on SSH access, the environment variables are not set the same as when you connect via `ssh` for an actual login session.
 Crucially, the value of the `PATH` environment variable was rather limited.
 Here's the entirety of the environment on an `ssh` based invocation of `env`: